Monday, July 27, 2020

 But I couldn't find that picture online, so have this billboard instead.

-11) In the original script, Fiona was BORN an ogre to the King and Queen of Duloc, hence them locking her in a tower.
-She was to escape and encounter a witch who gave her a potion that turns her into a human during the day but turns her back into an ogre when the sun sets.
+13) In the original script, Fiona was BORN an ogre to the King and Queen of Duloc, hence them locking her in a tower.
+She was to escape and encounter a witch named Bib Fortuna (just like the Star Wars character) who gave her a potion that turns her into a human during the day but turns her back into an ogre when the sun sets.
 Then she would've been whisked away back to her tower by the Dragon.
 In the movie, it's never explained just WHY, exactly, Fiona changes back and forth between an ogre and a human (I subscribe to the theory that the Fairy Godmother did it).

 This is what shrek concept art looks like : Shrek